 Microsoft Purview Audit (Premium)

 Audit (Premium) is available for organizations with an Office 365 E5/A5/G5 or Microsoft 365 Enterprise E5/A5/G5 subscription.
 A Microsoft 365 E5/A5/G5 Compliance or E5/A5/G5 eDiscovery and Audit add-on license should be assigned to users for Audit (Premium) features such as long-term retention of audit logs and the generation of Audit (Premium) events for investigations.
-For more information about licensing, see:
+For more information about licensing, see the subscription requirements for Audit (Premium) and eDiscovery.

 This article provides an overview of Audit (Premium) capabilities and shows you how to set up users for Audit (Premium).